zheniat/CarND-Advanced-Lane-Lines/readme.md

 ![alt text][image4]

-For the color threshold detection I converted images to the HLS colorspace and used masks to detect yellow and white lanes `select_white_yellow_hls()`:
+For the color threshold detection I converted images to the HLS, LUV, and LAB colorspaces, merging S channel for HLS, L for LUV (yellow line), and B for LAB (white line) in `get_color_threshold()`.

-![alt text][image5]

-I then selected the S channel to obtain the final color gradient `get_color_threshold()`.
 Here's an example of a color thresholded image:

 ![alt text][image6]